christianmccartney/Pact/Audio/PactSFX_README.txt

 StudyFail - Sound for not finding a weak point StudySucceed - Sound for finding the weak point SwordSwing - Weapon swing
+TPFull - Full teleport effect
+TPForward - Half of the sound effect played forwards TPReverse - Half of the sound effect played in reverse TPFaster - Full teleport effect, but at twice the speed

 These are not final and will probably change in future sprints